MiguelAngelLV/homeassistant-app-bambuddy/README.md

 ## 💾 Data Persistence

-All BamBuddy data (print archive, settings, logs) is stored persistently in the Home Assistant `/data` directory.
-Your data is **safe across updates and restarts**.
+All data (print archive, settings, logs) is stored persistently in the `addon_configs` directory, which is accessible via the **File Editor** in Home Assistant.
+Your data is safe across updates and restarts.
 When uninstalling, Home Assistant will ask whether to remove the app data as well — if you keep it, your data will still be there after a reinstall.

 ---